Best MTB grips 2025 – our testers' picks of the models that will improve your mountain bike's comfort and handling

 If color coordination details on your mountain bike floats your boat then Deity Knuckledusters MTB grips come in an incredible selection of striking and bright color choices.
 Color isn't the only selling point though, they are also backed up with superb performance features too.

-Made using the Deity TRC rubber compound which is Kevlar-impregnated and makes the Knuckleduster according to the brand, the benchmark in MTB grip design.
-The Knuckledusters offer support and grip for both palm and fingers and blend three patterns in one for enhanced comfort and superior grip.
+Made using Deity's TRC rubber compound, which is Kevlar-impregnated, the Knuckledusters offer support and grip for both palm and fingers and blend three patterns in one for enhanced comfort and superior grip.

-When reviewed by Mick Kirkman over at MBR the features he liked included the sensible inner side locking, and the rubber extending right to the bar end with a thicker outer edge that he felt increased the durability.
-Mick added that although they had a slightly thicker than most diameter of 32mm, the grips compressed a little when riding and felt cushioned and comfy.
+When reviewed by Mick Kirkman over at MBR, the features he liked included the sensible inner side locking, and the rubber extending right to the bar end with a thicker outer edge that he felt increased the durability.
+Mick added that although they are slightly thicker than most at 32mm, the grips compressed while riding, feeling cushioned and comfy.

 How to choose the best MTB grips